signalfx/integrations/collectd-elasticsearch/README.md

  ```
 1. Restart collectd.

-collectd will begin emitting metrics from elasticsearch.
+collectd will begin emitting metrics from ElasticSearch.

 ### CONFIGURATION

 * set the cluster name.
-It is preferrable to have a unique cluster name to be able to easily distinguish between clusters.
-This is usually the same as the cluster name in the Elasticsearch configuration file.
+It is preferable to have a unique cluster name to be able to easily distinguish between clusters.
+This is usually the same as the cluster name in the ElasticSearch configuration file.
 This defaults to "elasticsearch".
 * per-index and cluster statistics can be disabled.
 They are enabled by default.

 ### USAGE